devilsray/ArduinoFader/README.md

 * Pin
 * Regulation interval (40 is my favorite)
 * Max brightness to use.
 Depends on arduino model.
 Mostly 255 is possible.
 Default is 200 to save leds
-* This values defines the value which will be added during the dimm up process
+* This values defines the value which will be added during the dim up process
-* This values defines the value which will be added during the dimm down process
+* This values defines the value which will be added during the dim down process